 Automakers have introduced a variety of technologies aimed at getting their cars the best fuel efficiency, and that fact represents a win-win.
 The better a car's fuel economy, the less you pay at the pump and the less carbon dioxide it releases into the atmosphere.

 Trust the EPA city and highway numbers.
 The current calculation to derive these numbers has proven pretty reliable.
 Your mileage will certainly vary, but the EPA range cited by the manufacturer will give you a good idea of the average fuel economy.
 Of course, most automakers will highlight the highway figure, which is usually the highest number.
-Yet highway driving may only represent 50 percent of your time on the road.
+Yet highway driving may represent only 50 percent of your time on the road.

 Turbos, and sometimes superchargers, are also being used for better fuel efficiency.
-Turbos consume extra fuel, but they only come into play when you accelerate.
+Turbos consume extra fuel, but they come into play only when you accelerate.
 Automakers can use smaller, more fuel-efficient engines in cars, relying on the turbo to provide the extra oomph needed for acceleration.

 Hybrid gasoline-electric cars can show much greater fuel economy than their gasoline-only counterparts.
 This efficiency comes from using a parallel electric drive system in the car.
 This drive system gets its energy by recapturing kinetic energy you lose when braking and storing it in a battery.
 The stored electricity assists in acceleration and can even power the car at low speeds.